 - Add the onion, jalapeños, and garlic to the food processor.
 Blend until mostly pureed.

 - Return the pot to the stove, and increase heat to medium.
 Add the oil, if using, and the spices.
-If not using oil, add the blended onion mixture before the spices.
+If not using oil, add the blended onion-jalapeno mixture before adding the spices.
 Stirring, cook the spices for about 1 minute.
 Add the pureed onion mixture to the pot, and cook for 1 to 2 minutes.

 - Add the smoked salt, tomatoes, soy sauce, broth, and water.
 Bring to a boil.
 Add the lentils, bulgur, beans, and ground walnuts, and stir well.
 Return to a simmer, and cook for 15 minutes, stirring occasionally.